 If you are looking for spirituality, please seek it in a church or through some other spiritual outlet that fits within your ancestral traditions.
 There is only one Creator, and we’re all One people, but your ancestral heritage matters.
 Don’t reject that.
 Visit, appreciate and honor other traditions, but work within your own.
 That is where your power and your work lies.

 If you have Native American ancestry and want to get in touch with your roots, go to a pow wow.
-Meet other natives.
+Meet other Natives.
 Learn about the culture.
 Be a student.
-Don’t try to help others through spiritual practices that require cultural emersion to understand.
+Don’t try to help others through spiritual practices that require cultural immersion to understand.
 I believe that as you become more in touch with your culture and your ancestors, you will understand and come to respect and embrace the reasons why this is not open to you and also begin to embrace your own people’s wisdom and ways.

 If you are already an established healer, learn more about what you are doing, where it comes from, and why it works.
 There are many wonderful things out there that help people.
 If you don’t know why it works, you can blend things in such a way that the results are actually harmful to you or someone else.
 (For example, two herbs may have great healing properties, but when used together they can cancel each other out, create a toxic reaction, or maybe work even better).